mgdickerson/CS45C_Spring_2023/README.md

 # Produce the `build` folder with the presets provided for the homework:
 cmake --preset default

+# NOTE : If you want to use valgrind, use this preset INSTEAD of default:
+cmake --preset valgrind

 # Build all targets at once:
 cmake --build build